spajak/php-hmac-session/README.md

 # Limits
  - HTTP Cookie size is limited to **4096** bytes by the browsers.
 Therefore keep the session data as small as possible.
+   If you need more size you need database.
 Use `Session::getSession()::getSize()` method to get the current session size at any time, if unsure.

 # How it works
 The session is internally keept as an `array`.
 Before commit, it is serialized into a string.
 Then hashed (`sha256`), signed,